jamesw343/PixMob_IR/README.md

 ### LED Phase: Release
-Over a period defined by the release time in CFG1, transition the LED from the color defined in CFG1 memory to the post-release color.
+Over a period defined by the release time in CFG1, transition the LED from the color defined in CFG1 memory to either the background color (when `/bgen=1'b0`) or OFF (when `/bgen=1'b1`).

-If the `prcsel=1'b1` from CFG1 mode settings, the post-release color is defined as rgb(0, 0, 0) which turns the LED off.
-Otherwise, if `prcsel=1'b0`, the post-release color is taken from the [global post-release color memory](#global-post-release-color).

-A fade-out effect is created when the post-release color is rgb(0, 0, 0).
-If the post-release color is non-zero and different from the CFG1 color, there is a smooth transition between the two colors.
-Finally, if the post-release color is the same as the CFG1 color, then the color is maintained with no visible effect.
+A fade-out effect is created when `/bgen=1'b1` or the background color is rgb(0, 0, 0).
+If the background color is non-zero and different from the CFG1 color, there is a smooth transition between the two colors.
+Finally, if the background color is the same as the CFG1 color, then the color is maintained with no visible effect.

+If the release time is configured to be zero, then the saved background color is overridden to be the current color defined in CFG1 memory.

+If a background color was set, it will continue to display after the release phase ends.

-Next phase: If post-release phase is enabled by CFG1 mode settings (`pren=1'b1`), [LED Phase: Post-Release](#led-phase-post-release), otherwise [LED Phase: Init](#led-phase-init).
+Next phase: If the LED repeat is enabled by CFG1 mode settings (`rpen=1'b1`), [LED Phase: Repeat Delay](#led-phase-repeat-delay), otherwise [LED Phase: Init](#led-phase-init).

-### LED Phase: Post-Release
+### LED Phase: Repeat Delay
-Over a period defined by the post-release time in EEPROM, display the post-release color.
+Do nothing for a period of time defined by the repeat delay time in EEPROM.
+This phase serves as a brief delay between repeat cycles of the same color.

-If the `prcsel=1'b1` from CFG1 mode settings, the post-release color is defined as rgb(0, 0, 0) which turns the LED off.
-Otherwise, if `prcsel=1'b0`, the post-release color is taken from the [global post-release color memory](#global-post-release-color).
+If a background color was previously set by the release phase, this color will continue to display both during and after this phase.

 Next phase: [LED Phase: Init](#led-phase-init)